FICO scores and everything you need to know.

 Length of credit history – FICO uses the length of your credit history to know the years you have been borrowing.
 New credit – this will record your most recent credit from different lenders.

-FICO scores have different versions too, so that to cater to all the needs and demands of lenders.
+FICO scores have different versions too to cater to all the needs and demands of lenders.
 Today, lenders can access up to 53 distinctive versions of FICO score reports.

 This just means there is over one type of credit analysis.
 Your lenders can choose whatever they prefer to support their client base.